 Introduction: Radical Documentary, Global Crises, and Militant Evidence

 1. Digital Active Witnesses and the Limits of Visible Evidence

 3. Amateur Counter-Archives in Iraq

 Conclusion: Militant Evidence and the Future of Radical Documentary

-This notion of instrumentalizing images [in Radical Documentary and Global Crises] is highly original, as it situates the question of documentary at the fulcrum of conflict, people, place, and justice, rather than simply on the level of artistic complexity.~Patricia R. Zimmermann]]>, Documentary Across Platforms
+This notion of instrumentalizing images [in Radical Documentary and Global Crises] is highly original, as it situates the question of documentary at the fulcrum of conflict, people, place, and justice, rather than simply on the level of artistic complexity.~Patricia R. Zimmermann, author of Documentary Across Platforms

 Technicist hype aside, there is a new agenda emerging in documentary film studies and it is grounded in digital's most significant affordance—its accessibility.
 And nowhere does this development more profoundly resonate than on the radical non-fiction film tradition.
 Radical Documentary and Global Crises connects a number of current carefully distinguished deployments of documentary media in the service of social activism with a century of engagé filmmaking going back to Vertov, Shub, and Ivens, through the Leagues and Collectives to WITNESS and this global sample of 'militant evidence.'
 Ryan Watson is to be thanked for providing so clear a signpost to this crucial agenda item.~Brian Winston, University of Lincoln

 Ryan Watson's book is a compelling study of documentary filmmaking from below.
 Historically informed and theoretically sophisticated, his analysis connects exciting new initiatives from around the world with a long history of radical filmmaking to arrive at a surprisingly hopeful assessment of the role of radical documentary filmmaking in the future.~Nadia Yaqub, author of Palestinian Cinema in the Days of Revolution